Manfred Clynes

 Manfred Edward Clynes (August 14, 1925 – January 19, 2020) was an Austrian-born scientist, inventor, and musician.
-He is best known for his innovations and discoveries in the interpretation of music, and for his contributions to the study of biological systems and neurophysiology.
+He is known for his innovations and discoveries in the interpretation of music, for his contributions to the study of biological systems and neurophysiology, and for coining the term cyborg with Nathan Kline.

 Overview

 Manfred Clynes' work combines music and science, more particularly, neurophysiology and neuroscience.
 Clynes' musical achievements embrace performance and interpretation, exploring and clarifying the function of time forms in the expression of music—and of emotions generally—in connection with brain function in its electrical manifestations.
 As a concert pianist, he has recorded versions of Bach's Goldberg Variations and of Beethoven's Diabelli Variations.
 As an inventor, his inventions (about 40 patents) include, besides the CAT computer for electrical brain research, the online auto- and cross-correlator, and inventions in the field of ultrasound (Clynes invented color ultrasound.) as well as telemetering, data recording, and wind energy.
 The creative process of computer realizations of classical music with SuperConductor is based on his discoveries of fundamental principles of musicality.
 Clynes was the subject of a front page article in The Wall Street Journal, September 21, 1991.